maniaclab/snowmass-connect-docs/docs/index.md

 A list of HTCondor submission examples to the OSG with instructions for users to practice with is included here: [List of Job Examples](examples.md)

+## Snowmass Software on the Connect Node

+A list of supported software and submission scripts are included [here](software.md)

 ## Support and Consultation

 Snowmass21 Connect is supported by the University of Chicago and Open Science Grid staff.
 To report issues with the service or to request a consultation on submitting and running jobs on the OpenScienceG Grid please submit a ticket to <help@opensciencegrid.org>.